 An immersive “Second-person” science fiction role-playing game.

-My health has been a huge struggle for the last few years, and as I feel my own clock slowing down, I am finally locked in the with motivation and inspiration to create my own world and share it with others.
+My health has been a huge struggle for the last few years, and as I feel my own clock slowing down, I am finally locked in with the motivation and inspiration to create my own world and share it with others.
 I want to create something that fully exposes the darkness of humanity, but delights in the life that thrives under our noses.

 Contact HHRRIISSTT